 Directions may be given by the Harbour Master in any such reasonable manner as he may think fit.

-A minimum period of 24 hours notice must be given in writing to the Harbour Master before the Dangerous Substances enter the Harbour Area.
+A minimum period of 24 hours notice must be given in writing to the Harbour Master before the Dangerous Goods enter the Harbour Area.
 This is the responsibility of the ships Master (or Agent) with regard to imports from sea, and the Haulier for exports from inland.
 (A lesser period may be agreed with the Harbour Master for short sea operations, for example cross Channel Ferry services).